Sarah-HA-2021/MLDM_HomeWork/Project/Genetic Search/README.md

 ## Genetic Algorithm Phases
 Five phases are considered in a genetic algorithm.

-1-Initial population
+1. Initial population
-2-Fitness function
+2. Fitness function
-3-Selection
+3. Selection
-4-Crossover
+4. Crossover
-5- Mutation
+5. Mutation

-The report contains more detials about each one of the phases
+The report contains more detials about each one of the phases.